simeonipietro/memscademy.com/_posts/2020-06-05- Static Euler Bernoulli Theory Derivation.md

 ## Introduction

-Often, MEMS structures can be decomposed in a set of beams connected with each other.
+Often, MEMS structures can be decomposed into a set of beams connected with each other.
 Since it is a fundamental component of several anchor schemes, it useful to study how an individual beam deforms when an external load is applied to it.

 Euler-Bernoulli beam theory offers a way to simply obtain a deformation shape for a given load + boundary conditions.
 The deformation shape is a function **w(x)** that tells you how much lateral displacement the beam experiences at any point **x** along its length.